Madman10K/madman10k.github.io/contact.md

 I also have a Discord account: @madman10k

 Want to play against a really bad chess player 😅?
 Add me on [Lichess](https://lichess.org/@/Madman10K)!

+From time to time I also hop on [monkeytype](https://monkeytype.com/profile/Madman10K).